 Get involved

-There are several ways you can help bring the Disability Action Plan to life.
-This page has information about the Plan's Reference Group and the two networks who inform the provision of services, and development of policies, practices and training.
+There are several ways you can help bring the Disability Action Plan (DAP) to life.
+In addition to the plan's reference group, there are two networks who inform the provision of services, and development of policies, practices and training.

-The DAP Reference Group critiques progress and gaps throughout the four-year life of the DAP, and provides workstream owners with feedback to inform the DAP review process.
+The DAPRG critiques progress and gaps throughout the life of the DAP, and provides workstream owners with feedback to inform the DAP review process.

 Membership commitment